TheFNI/ChangeMyMac/README.md

 # I_am_beginner
-I am new here, so please, don't judge me!
+I am new here!
+So please, don't judge me!

 (btw, if you want to run this, you need a linux, lol :v) (you have to use sudo command to work this command)